What would the world be like if it were ruled by the Female? Author, Gregory Patrick Travers answers those questions in this future fiction thriller.

 But it was only out of respect and for not wanting to challenge the Process who had taught him so much about the “Outside World” that he agreed with his bunkmate.
 Truly, Blue believed that a Female was the only thing he could love.
-It was the way Natalie’s face haunted his mind from the first Meal Time of the day, to walking the yard, all the way until Sleep Time.
-It was the tingle that ran through his nerves when she slid her tongue up his neck followed by her warm breath on the trail of her moist saliva.
+It was the way Natalie’s face haunted his mind from the first Meal Time of the day to walking the yard, all the way until Sleep Time.
+It was the tingle that ran through his nerves when she slid her tongue up his neck, her warm breath on the trail of moist saliva.
 It was the explosion he would feel in the pit of his stomach when the door to his cell clanked open and it was her standing at attention—looking at him, smiling at him whilst she tried to hide it from the other guards.
 These were the things that hindered Blue from sharing his bunkmate’s view that Females were nothing but trouble.

 The eye slot on the center of the thick steel door slid open, interrupting their conversation, and a pair of glaring eyes peered into the room.
 Even before the eye slot slammed shut and cell door chugged heavily to the side, the two of them knew who was waiting at the other end.

 It was Marideth, the night guard.
 A stern-faced, heavier framed Female in a tidy uniform stood at the entrance to the quarters.
 Her stubby fingers clenched in a fist against the black leather belt wrapped snuggly around her robust, protruding belly.
 Anything above her eyebrows was covered by her guard’s cap pulled tightly over a frizzy ginger mane tied up snug in a bun behind her head.